mahshooq-karayil/data-engineering/movies-dataset-analysis/README.md

 # Movies Dataset Analysis

-Analyzed a movies dataset using Jupyter Notebook to extract insights and trends.
+An analysis of a movies dataset using Jupyter Notebook to extract insights and trends.

 ## Project Overview

-This project focuses on the analysis of a movies dataset using Python and various libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
-The analysis includes data cleaning, preprocessing, exploratory data analysis (EDA), and data visualization to derive key insights and visualize trends.
+This project involves analyzing a movies dataset utilizing Python, Pandas, NumPy, Matplotlib, and Seaborn.
+The analysis encompasses data cleaning, preprocessing, exploratory data analysis (EDA), and effective data visualization to derive key insights and trends.

 ## Tools Used

-- **Python**: Programming language used for data analysis and manipulation.
+- **Python**: Main programming language used for analysis.
-- **Pandas**: Used for data cleaning and preprocessing.
-- **NumPy**: Utilized for handling missing values and data manipulation.
+- **Pandas and NumPy**: Utilized for cleaning, preprocessing, and handling missing values in the dataset.
-- **Matplotlib**: Employed for creating effective data visualizations.
+- **Matplotlib and Seaborn**: Employed for effective data visualization to present findings.

+## Project Files

-- **Seaborn**: Used for enhancing the aesthetics of data visualizations.
+- **Data_Cleaning.ipynb**: Jupyter Notebook for cleaning and preprocessing the dataset.
+- **Data_Merging.ipynb**: Jupyter Notebook for merging and handling dataset operations.
+- **EDA_Visualisation.ipynb**: Jupyter Notebook for exploratory data analysis, extracting insights, and visualizing trends.

-## Key Features
+## Key Steps

+1. **Data Cleaning and Preprocessing**:
-- Cleaned and preprocessed the dataset using Pandas and NumPy libraries to ensure data quality, handling missing values, and removing duplicates.
+   - Cleaned and preprocessed the dataset using Pandas and NumPy to ensure data quality, handle missing values, and remove duplicates.

+2. **Exploratory Data Analysis (EDA)**:
-- Employed exploratory data analysis techniques to derive key insights, analyze trends, and visualize patterns.
+   - Employed EDA techniques to derive key insights, analyze trends, and visualize patterns in the movies dataset.

+3. **Data Visualization**:
-- Presented findings through effective data visualization techniques with the help of Matplotlib and Seaborn.
+   - Presented findings through effective data visualization techniques using Matplotlib and Seaborn.

 ## Usage

-1. Ensure you have the necessary Python libraries installed (`Pandas`, `NumPy`, `Matplotlib`, `Seaborn`).
-2. Open the provided Jupyter Notebook file in this repository.
+1. Open the Jupyter Notebooks:
+   - `Data_Cleaning.ipynb`
+   - `Data_Merging.ipynb`
+   - `EDA_Visualisation.ipynb`

-3. Follow along with the analysis, code, and visualizations to understand the insights and trends extracted from the movies dataset.
+2. Follow the notebooks in the mentioned order to understand the analysis steps and findings.

 ## Contributing